 Cancer Support Group

-The group meets on the fourth Wednesday of every month from 7:00pm - 8:30pm in the Medical Arts Building Conference Room at Heywood Hospital.
+The group meets on the fourth Wednesday of every month from 7:00pm - 8:30pm in the Dining Room at Heywood Hospital.
 For more information regarding the Cancer Support Group, contact Linda LaRoche, RN in the Special Procedures Department at Heywood Hospital at (978) 630-6457.

-Please note: All three cancer support group meetings are run by American Cancer Society trained facilitators.
+Please note: All cancer support group meetings are run by American Cancer Society trained facilitators.

 For more information on any of the above support groups, contact the Social Service Department at Heywood Hospital at (978) 630-6166.